borisskert/release-scripts/README.md

 # release-scripts [![Build Status](https://travis-ci.com/borisskert/release-scripts.svg?branch=master)](https://travis-ci.com/borisskert/release-scripts)

-release-scripts are designed to be used to perform software releases synchronously in multi-module mono-repositories despite of bunches of different technologies.
+release-scripts (also called Boris' magic scripts 😇) are designed to be used to perform software releases synchronously in multi-module mono-repositories despite of bunches of different technologies.
 Using release-scripts may redundantize plugins like maven-release-plugin.

 ## Description